open-hand/website/content/docs/_index.md

 +++

 # Hugo docDock theme
 [Hugo-theme-docdock ](https://github.com/vjeantet/hugo-theme-docdock) is a theme for Hugo, a fast and modern static website engine written in Go.
-Hugo is often used for blogs, **this theme is fully designed for documentation.**
+Hugo is often used for blogs, **this theme is fully designed for documentati.**

 This theme is a partial porting of the [Learn theme of matcornic ](https://github.com/matcornic/hugo-theme-learn). and its default style "flex" comes from [facette.io](https://github.com/facette)'s documentation.